caryan/tomorrow-said-toad/content/posts/savitsky_golay.md

 markup: mmark #  mmark is deprecated but needed for Katex for now https://github.com/gohugoio/hugo/issues/6544
 ---

-Savitsky-Golay filtering[^1] is one of my first choices for smoothing noisy experiental data.
+Savitsky-Golay filtering[^1] is one of my first choices for smoothing noisy experimental data.
 It has the nice property of preserving higher moments of the data and so particularly for spectroscopy it preserves peak heights [^2].
 Savitsky-Golay filtering is a simple enough idea: fit a moving $$n^{th}$$-degree polynomial to a window around each point and then evaluate the polynomial at the mid-point to provide the smoothed value.
 The key insight of Savitsky-Golay was that we don't have to repeat the least-squares fit for every point: we can write the polynomial coefficients as a linear combination of the data values in the window so that once we know the appropriate weights we can apply the filter as a convolution.

 I wanted to work through the usual derivation for the Savitsky-Golay convolution coefficients starting from the design matrix to make sure I understood both the pseudo-inverse approach and how `SciPy` was calculating the filter coefficients for a particular derivative with a matrix-vector least squares inversion.
-And I also got curious about another approach using a different family of of polynomials, the Gram polynomials [^3].
+And I also got curious about another approach using a different family of polynomials, the Gram polynomials [^3].

 # Calculating filter coefficients with matrix inversions